jadecobra/python_tdd_exercises/source/functions.rst

              ),
              {'a': 1, 'b': 2, 'c': 3, 'd': 4}
          )
       the terminal updates to show passing tests.
-We now know that keyword arguments are treated as :doc:`data structures: dictionaries` in python
+I now know that keyword arguments are treated as :doc:`data structures: dictionaries` in python

 *
   REFACTOR: make it better